Nickster28/cs106a-summer-2017/README.md

-TEMPLATE_DIR - the directory of templates to compile HANDOUTS_DIR - the directory within OUTPUT_DIR containing handout PDFs SECTION_DIR - the directory within OUTPUT_DIR containing each week's section materials
+TEMPLATE_DIR - the directory of templates to compile HANDOUTS_DIR - the directory within OUTPUT_DIR containing handout PDFs SECTION_DIR - the directory within OUTPUT_DIR containing each week's section materials ANNOUNCEMENTS_DIR - the directory of announcements to compile
 ```